You don't need tensors to understand attention

 math.exp((torch.dot(query, key) / math.sqrt(128)KV Cache

-LLMs call the attention mechanism many times for similar input sequences, and so a lot of computational resources can saved by using a cache to memoize the key and value function calls.
+LLMs call the attention function many times for similar input sequences, and so a lot of computational resources can saved by using a cache to memoize the key and value function calls.
 This cache is called the key-value cache (aka KV cache).

 Summary